build-on-aws/content/posts/ai-explainability/01-ai-explainability-intro/index.md

 ### Causality

-Most ML inference work out probabilistic correlation amongst events and have no insight into causal structure of events, saving causal inference [[more information at CleaR conference]](https://www.cclear.cc/AcceptedPapers).
+Most ML inference work out probabilistic correlation amongst events and have no insight into causal structure of events, saving causal inference [more information at CleaR conference](https://www.cclear.cc/AcceptedPapers).
 For instance, the causal relation between emergence of birds of spring, such as swift, and arrival of the season has been clear for as long as human have lived in those regions where migrating birds arrive just before spring.
 People do acknowledge that there is a correlation between arrival of the migrant birds and changing of the season, but I do doubt anyone would consider migrant birds are causing spring to arrive.
 A probabilist model only considers correlation.
 Using explainability we can observe whether causal structure has any role in decision making.

 ### Fairness

 There has been numerous studies that human bias has resulted in rejection of job applications whose applicant names indicating certain ethnicity or religious background.
 Same issues have been reported with social class bias on the basis of postal codes of the job applicants.
-Such human biases have resulted in the right to know legislations in Europe.
+Such human biases have resulted in the 'right to know' legislation in Europe.
 As machine learning is automating such decisions, the human bias can pollute the data and therefore, the automated decisions.
 It is crucial that the automated algorithm can explain on what basis it makes one decision or another.
-Not only is explinability crucial for legislative purposes, but it is an invaluable took fir building fairness into the algorithms by first understanding the basis, the features, and the causal structure of decisions an algorithm makes.
+Not only is explainability crucial for legislative purposes, but it is an invaluable took fir building fairness into the algorithms by first understanding the basis, the features, and the causal structure of decisions an algorithm makes.
 For instance, if an algorithm shows that name, age, or postal code have played any role in decision making, we can understand there human bias in historical decision-making has polluted the dataset and thus we can remedy the issues that are ingrained in the datasets.

 ### Accountability